-Place the wedges about 2 inches apart on an ungreased baking sheet...
+Place the wedges about 2 inches apart on a parchment lined baking sheet (I used a stoneware pan so I didn't need parchment)

-Bake in your pre-heated 375 degree oven for about 20-25 minutes or until golden brown...you will have to bake your scones in 2 batches to prevent over crowding on your baking sheet.
+Bake in a pre-heated 375 degree oven for about 20-25 minutes or until golden brown...you will have to bake your scones in 2 batches to prevent over crowding on your baking sheet.

 Transfer to wire cooling racks then enjoy with a cup of tea!
 Maybe, considering it's 1000 degrees out, you should enjoy these with iced Sweet Tea?!